Yagich93/radio/README.md

 - There is no documentation generated apart of the description in this document.
 - Database implementation has been simplified to reading pre-baked JSON file.
 - The output playlists may have duplicates, even one after another, especially when encountering some rare symbols.
 - No bonus requirements concerning playlist duration have been met.
-Only matching of the first letter of each song title to the last letter of previous one.
+Only matching of the first letter of each song title to the last letter of the previous one.